MiguelOlivFig/Sportify_Clusters/README.md

 ## The repository is organized as follows:

+- Data: contains all the data files used for the project
 - Project Statement
 - Notebook (.ipynb):
   - data collection (importing libraries, loading and merging datasets)